briandrum/codes.forchagrin.com/_chapters/chapter-1350-satellite-signal-receiving-stations.md

 ## 1350.04   Permit required; fee

-Except as provided in [Section 1350.03][], no person, firm or corporation shall erect a satellite dish-type earth station without a permit and no installation or erection shall commence before a permit is issued in accordance with this Chapter.
+Except as provided in [Section 1350.03][CF Section 1350.03], no person, firm or corporation shall erect a satellite dish-type earth station without a permit and no installation or erection shall commence before a permit is issued in accordance with this Chapter.
 The permit fee for a satellite dish earth station is seventy dollars ($70.00).\
 (Ord.
 2000-95.
 Passed 11-27-00; Ord.
 2005-28.
 Passed 6-13-05.)

 ## 1350.05   Application for permit; plans